scieloorg/PC-Programs/docs/source/markup.rst

 #.
 Click on Markup DTD-SciELO.

-The Microsof Office Word bars will disappear, remaining only the Markup bars:

-- white: files operations: edit or eraser a tag and automatic markup
+- white: operations over the document: edit or eraser a tag and automatic markup
 - orange: floating tags, which can be used in any part of the document
 - green: tags which requires an hierarchical structure

 .. image:: img/markup_barras.jpg

-In Word 2007, all these tags bars are grouped in Supplements.
+From Word 2007, all these tags bars are grouped in Supplements.

 .. image:: img/markup_2007_posicao_das_barras.jpg